dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 It is possible to format the text with **bold**, *italic* by using the Markdown style markers \* and \_ for **bold** and *italic* respectively.
-New interpretations have a toolbar in its texfield for adding rich text.
+New interpretations have a toolbar in its text field for adding rich text.
 Keyboard shortcuts are also available: Ctrl/Cmd + B and Ctrl/Cmd + I. A
 limited set of smilies is supported and can be used by typing one of the following character combinations: :) :-) :( :-( :+1 :-1.
 URLs are